Subdivisions of England

-The subdivisions of England constitute a hierarchy of administrative divisions and non-administrative ceremonial areas.
+The subdivisions of England constitute a hierarchy of administrative divisions and other non-administrative areas.

-Overall, England is divided into nine regions and 48 ceremonial counties, although these have only a limited role in public policy.
-For the purposes of local government, the country is divided into counties, districts and parishes.
+For local government, the country is divided into strategic authority areas, counties, districts and parishes.
 In some areas, counties and districts form a two-tier administrative structure, while in others they are combined under a unitary authority.
-Parishes cover only part of England.

-The current system is the result of incremental reform which has its origins in legislation enacted in 1965 and 1972.
+Strategic authorities and parishes cover only part of England.
+The current system for local government is the result of incremental reform based on legislation that was implemented in 1965 and 1974.
+Exceptionally, the City of London and the Isles of Scilly are sui generis subdivisions that predate these reforms.

-Administrative

-England has a non-universal structure of local government subdivisions.
-There are two tiers of local government subdivision - (administrative) counties and districts (known as boroughs in London).

-Different local divisions exist across England:
+England is also divided into nine regions, now used primarily for statistical purposes.
+It is divided into 48 ceremonial counties, that are appointed a Lord-lieutenant, the representative of the monarch in those area.

+History